Optimal Path-Planning with Random Breakdowns: NUMERICAL RESULTS

 \subsection{Example 4: Real-world Terrain}

-As our last example, we consider path-planning for a Mars rover, with speed and breakdown rate based on real-world terrain.
+As our last example, we consider path-planning for a Mars rover.
 We examine a region of Mars near Jezero crater, which was the landing site of NASA's Perseverance rover, and thus has extensively characterized terrain.
 All data was accessed via JMARS, a Mars GIS \cite{christensen2009jmars}.
-We choose to model speed based on the slope of the terrain.
+We base the rover's speed on the slope of the terrain and measure it in units of meters/sol (a \emph{sol} is a Martian day).
 Current Mars rovers can navigate slopes of up to approximately $\overline{\sigma} = 20^\circ$, and travel more slowly on steeper slopes due to increased wheel slippage \cite{heverly2013traverse}.
-We measure speed in units of meters/sol (a \emph{sol} is a Martian day).
-For simplicity we assume that the rover travels at a small but nonzero speed $f_{min} = 1\, m/sol$ for any slope above $\overline{\sigma}$, and following \cite{ono2016data} we set $f_{max} = 200\, m/sol$.
-Therefore, speed is modeled as
+For simplicity we assume that the rover travels at a small but nonzero speed $f_{min} = 1\, m/sol$ for any slope above $\overline{\sigma}$, and following \cite{ono2016data} we set $f_{max} = 200\, m/sol$, which yields